dtflare/GPTparser/README.md

 	1. $ GPTparser website_url.com

+## After you have used GPTparser to parse your webpages into documents, utilize the scripts in /scripts to turn them into a usable dataset. ##
-# View individual scripts for use in /scripts folder #
+**View comments inside individual scripts in /scripts for use directions**
 - j_val = JSON validator for individual .json files within Directory
 - combinR = combines all individual files into 1 .jsonl dataset
 - wordcount = use to get accurate word count of your combined dataset